Birth of Mani

 The Birth of Mani is a Manichean silk cloth color painting painted in the Fujian Zhejiang area during the Yuan period, depicting the founder of the sect Mani The scene of birth, a scholar who specializes in Manichaeism Ma Xiaohe called it "a rare treasure".
-This picture is now in the collection of Japan Kyushu National Museum.
-The drawing technique and artistic style are similar to "Mani's Community Established" and "Mani's Parents", "The Birth of Mani" and "Manichean Universe Map". " It was originally part of a large-scale Manichean silk painting, but now the silk painting has been lost, leaving only the birth picture.
+This picture is now in the collection of the Kyushu National Museum in Japan.
+The drawing technique and artistic style are similar to Mani's Community Established, Mani's Parents, and Manichean Universe Map.
+It was originally part of a large-scale Manichean silk painting; however, now the silk painting has been lost, leaving only the birth picture.